-The Company incurs foreign currency risk on sales and purchases that are denominated in a currency other than Ringgit Malaysia.
-The currency giving rise to this risk is US Dollar.
+The Company is exposed to foreign currency risk on sales and purchases that are denominated in a currency other than Ringgit Malaysia.
+The currency giving rise to this risk is US Dollar ("USD") and Brunei Dollar ("BND").
 The exposure of foreign currency risk is monitored on an on-going basis to ensure that the net exposure is at an acceptable level.